rescued-animals-platform/adoption-service/README.md

 Without this steps, you would be able to run all tests from a terminal.
 Only if you want to be able to run integration tests from your IDE, you can do the following:

 _**(Only for the first time)**_

 - Run:
         sudo sh -c "echo '127.0.0.1       adoption-service-db' >> /etc/hosts"

 - Setup your preferred IDE to run tests with Gradle (instead of JUnit) and add the environment variable `SPRING_PROFILE=dev` to it.
 For example, add the env variable to the Gradle Template in the running configurations of IntelliJ IDEA.

 _**(Always, before running the integration tests)**_

-- Verify that the postgres container is running:
+- Verify that the adoption-service-db container is running:

         docker ps -a

-  If it is not, run: `make deploy-postgres`
+  If it is not, run: `make deploy-adoption-service-db`

 ## Useful commands